The expanding benefits of digital payments

 Persistent supply chain issues surrounding labor and parts shortages have been exacerbated by long-standing practices that delayed processing time.
 For example, a single payment for multiple invoices would in the past have necessitated being coded and reconciled separately.
 To avoid these issues, businesses may want to consider implementing a real-time payment solution that allows for same-day payments instead of waiting two days for a transfer.

 With automated payments, the whole process from financial approvals to reconciliation of accounts can become much more efficient.
-Sepulveda notes that by installing the technology to accept digital payments instead of cash or checks, your business can simplify bookkeeping, reduce friction at the point of sale, lower the risk of fraud and may even attract new customers.
+By installing the technology to accept digital payments instead of cash or checks, your business can simplify bookkeeping, reduce friction at the point of sale, lower the risk of fraud and may even attract new customers.

 To truly maximize financial and time resources, businesses should prepare for a shift toward both electronic invoices and remittances in the years ahead.